astral-sh/ruff/crates/red_knot_test/README.md

 ### I/O errors

-We could use an `error=` config option in the tag string to make a file cause an I/O error on read.
+We could use an `error=` configuration option in the tag string to make an embedded file cause an I/O error on read.

 ### Asserting on full diagnostic output